Academic

 Self-regulation

-With the support of our teachers, children will learn to play cooperatively while having an awareness of their own body.
+At Love to Learn, children will learn to play cooperatively while having an awareness of their own bodies.

 Our self-regulation activities include: